-A Champion Tree is the largest of its particular species in Alabama.
-The Forestry Commission uses a formula developed by American Forests to determine the points assigned to a tree based on three size measurements.
-The point system is figured as follows: one point for each inch of circumference, plus one point for each foot of height, plus one point for each four feet of average crown spread.
-Instructions for using this formula can be found on page 12 of the Champion Tree publication.
+Alabama's Champion Tree Program began in 1970, when 28 trees were listed.
+Modeled after American Forest's Big Tree Program, the Alabama Champion Tree Program is designed to discover, recognize, and celebrate the largest of each native tree species in Alabama.
+The Forestry Commission uses a formula developed by American Forests to determine the points assigned to a tree.
+The formula is based on three size measurements – circumference, height, and average crown spread.
+Points are assigned as follows: one point for each inch of circumference, one point for each foot of height, and one point for each four feet of average crown spread.
+Instructions for using this formula can be found in the “Champion Trees of Alabama” publication below.

 Online Nomination Form